myoungerman/Forkify-Project/README.md

 # Forkify-Project

+[Check it out on Netlify](https://cosmic-sorbet-c6d346.netlify.app/).
+When I first finished the project, the UI rendered correctly, but since then there have been some UI bugs that I haven't fixed yet.

 ## Background
 A website that uses a recipe API to generate search results and load recipe instructions.
 You can also add recipe ingredients to a shopping list and track your favorite recipes using local storage.
 The HTML and CSS were provided by a Udemy course, but all of the JS is mine.
 I used Babel and Webpack for this project.